 In this study, the authors examined clinical and demographic predictors of increased mortality in PD.
 The study population was a large (n = 230), prospective, community-based cohort in Norway.
 Subjects underwent serial motor and non-motor assessments between 1993 and 2005.
 The vital status of all study subjects was obtained from a national registry in 2009; this included the date of death for subjects who were deceased.
 Kaplan-Meier analysis was used to examine unadjusted survival after motor onset.
 Cox proportional hazards models were used to determine the independent predictors of mortality in the cohort.

-Physicians who treat patients with Parkinson's disease are frequently asked to provide patients with an estimate of their life expectancy and overall prognosis.
-While several factors are known to portend a better or worse prognosis in PD, there is no way to predict the clinical course or life expectancy of an individual patient.
-This reality is reflected in the striking variability of survival times in this study which ranged from 2.2 to 36.6 years after onset of motor symptoms.
+Physicians who treat patients with Parkinson's disease frequently are asked to provide patients with an estimate of their life expectancy and overall prognosis.
+Although several factors are known to portend a better or worse prognosis in PD, there is no way to predict the clinical course or life expectancy of an individual patient.
+This reality is reflected in the striking variability of survival times in this studywhich ranged from 2.2-36.6 years after onset of motor symptoms.